tomasgdc/TywRenderer/README.md

 <img src="ScreenShots/StaticModel.png" height="96px" align="right">
 Shader - [Static Model Shader](Assets/Shaders/StaticModel)
 There are issues with normal mapping.
 Shader is not complete.
-Using TBN Matrix convert light vector and light direction to tangent space.
+Using TBN Matrix convert view vector and light vector to tangent space.
+Doing this results in black model.

 ## [Skeletal Animation](Projects/SkeletalAnimation)